milad-ai/dbst4041/Weekly_Course_Outline.md

 - Converting data types and formatting.
 - Creating computed columns and derived tables.
 - Practical: preparing a dataset for analysis.

-## **Integrating Databases with Python**
-- Connecting PostgreSQL and DuckDB with Python.
-- Executing queries and retrieving results programmatically.
-- Using **Pandas** for additional analysis and visualization.
-- Simple statistical operations within Python workflows.

 ## **Data Visualization and Reporting**